XinyuSun/conav-supp/README.md

   </tr>
 </table>

-#### (b) heuristic algorithm occasionally plans waypoints that are not navigable, making the agent stuck
+#### (b) Case2: The heuristic algorithm occasionally plans waypoints that are not navigable, making the agent stuck

 <table style="width: 100%; text-align: center;">
   <tr>